wordofwarning/wordofwarning.org/current/2025/index.md

 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful, and the bizarre of new live performance — an attempt to keep alive the best of greenroom's 25-year legacy, and to also introduce new people to the possibilities of seeing live work in Manchester + beyond, including online…
 >*If you haven't attended one of these performance evenings yet, <a href="https://thelowry.com/wtf-wednesday-m2wx" target="_blank">WTF</a> are you doing?
 Go and see the stimulating new work that's out there!*<br>&nbsp;— <a href="http://number9reviews.blogspot.com/2019/11/theatre-review-tom-cassani-i-promise.html" target="_blank">Number 9 Reviews (Nov 2019)</a> on <a href="https://thelowry.com/wtf-wednesday-m2wx" target="_blank">WTF Wednesdays with Lowry</a>

 We take live work very seriously — but we don't take ourselves seriously at all.
-Over the past thirteen or so years we've shown funny, thought-provoking, and beautiful work by the likes of Action Hero, Avital Raz, Chanje Kunda, Cheryl Martin, Darren Pritchard, Deborah Pearson, ELOINA, FK Alexander, Harry Clayton-Wright, Hetain Patel, Jo Bannon, Kim Noble, Michael Pinchbeck, Proto-type Theater, Richard DeDomenici, Ron Athey, WilL Dickie, Stacy Makishi, Two Destination Language, and Uncurbed Collective (amongst others).
+Over the past thirteen or so years we've shown funny, thought-provoking, and beautiful work by the likes of Action Hero, Avital Raz, Chanje Kunda, Cheryl Martin, Darren Pritchard, Deborah Pearson, ELOINA, FK Alexander, Harry Clayton-Wright, Jo Bannon, Kim Noble, Michael Pinchbeck, Proto-type Theater, Richard DeDomenici, Ron Athey, WilL Dickie, Stacy Makishi, Two Destination Language, and Uncurbed Collective (amongst others).
 <small><span style='font-variant: small-caps'>[back to top](/current/2025)</span></small>

 #### Audiences